 “Customer Default” shall mean (a) the failure by Customer to pay an amount due under this Agreement, which failure continues for a period of ten Business Days after the receipt of notice thereof from Provider, (b) Customer’s failure to comply with any material terms of this Agreement, or (c) Customer dissolves or becomes insolvent or files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or has such petition filed against it and such petition is not withdrawn or dismissed for 30 Days after such filing, makes an assignment for the benefit of creditors, suspends the transaction of its usual business or consents to the appointment of a trustee or receiver, or a trustee or a receiver is appointed therefor or for a substantial part of its property, or reorganization, insolvency, or similar proceedings shall be instituted by or against Customer.

-“Daily Fee” shall mean a fee of $49,063 per Day for the period commencing October 1, 2000 and continuing through December 31, 2000, and a fee of $21,588 per Day for the period commencing January 1, 2001 and continuing through December 31, 2001.
+“Daily Fee” shall mean a fee of $ 45,000 per Day for the period commencing October 1, 2000 and continuing through December 31, 2000, and a fee of $ 21,600 per Day for the period commencing January 1, 2001 and continuing through December 31, 2001.
+Provided, however if Customer exercises the 2001 Option, then the Daily Fee for the period commencing January 1, 2001 and continuing through December 31, 2001 shall be $45,000 per Day.

 “Day” shall mean a period beginning and ending at nine o’clock a.m.
 Central Clock Time.

 “Delivery Point” shall have the meaning set forth in the Service Operating Schedule